danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-011-configuration-translation-system.md

 ## Context

-The translation system desribed in [adr-009-translation-system](./adr-009-translation-system.md) handles solely the translations added through Drupals traditional translation handling.
+The translation system described in [adr-009-translation-system](./adr-009-translation-system.md) handles solely the translations added through Drupals traditional translation handling.

 But there was a wish for being able to translate configuration related strings as well: Titles, labels, descriptions etc. in the admin area.